RotherOSS/discretesystemaddresses/doc/content/index.rst

 PostMaster::PreFilterModule###000-SkipViaMessageID
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Module to check if an article with the corresponding message id already exists in the system.
-(The mail was received and processed through a different email inbox.)
+(E.g. if the mail was received and processed through a different email inbox.)

 Core::Email::PostMaster::AddressPool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PostMaster::AddressPool###Pool01
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Defines addresses in pool to communicate with each other as entities.
+All email addresses which make up one pool.
+Queues are assigned implicitely.
+A default queue can be provided.

 Core::LinkObject
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^